LAMP: Extracting Text from Gradients with Language Model Priors: Extracting Text with LAMP

 The regularizer forces the mean length of the embeddings of the reconstructed sequence to be close to the mean length of the embeddings in the vocabulary.
 The final gradient reconstruction error optimized in \tool{} is given by:

 where $\alpha_{\text{reg}}$ is a regularization weighting factor.

 \paragraph{Optimization}

-We now summarize how the previously described components work together in the setting of continuous optimization.
-To reconstruct the client token sequence $\vt^*$, we first randomly initialize a sequence of dummy token embeddings $\vx=x_0x_1\hdots x_n$, with $x_i\in \reals^d$.
-Following prior work on text reconstruction from gradients \cite{tag,dlg}, we then apply gradient descent on $\vx$ to minimize the reconstruction loss $\mathcal{L}_{\text{rec}}(\vx)$.
+We summarize how described components work together in the setting of continuous optimization.
+To reconstruct the token sequence $\vt^*$, we first randomly initialize a sequence of dummy token embeddings $\vx=\vx_0\vx_1\hdots \vx_n$, with $\vx_i\in \reals^d$.
+Following prior work on text reconstruction from gradients \cite{tag,dlg}, we apply gradient descent on $\vx$ to minimize the reconstruction loss $\mathcal{L}_{\text{rec}}(\vx)$.
+To this end, a second-order derivative needs to be computed, as $\mathcal{L}_{\text{rec}}(\vx)$ depends on the network gradient at $\vx$.
+Similar to prior work \cite{tag,dlg}, we achieve this using automatic differentiation in Pytorch~\cite{NEURIPS2019_9015}.